gryphonshafer/dest/README.md

 Note that you shouldn't add "/deploy" to the end of that.
 Also note that a `deploy` call will automatically call `verify` when complete.

+Adding a "-d" flag to the command will cause a "dry run" to run, which will not perform any actions but will instead report what actions would happen.

 ## verify \[NAME\]